Skip to Content

 Students who complete the Painting BFA program are expected to be able to demonstrate the following learning outcomes.

-• Understanding and valuing perceptual, formal, and conceptual approaches
+1. Understand perceptual, formal, and conceptual approaches to painting and printmaking;

 image description